HopeyCodeDS/multi-container-app/README.md

 - Terraform

 ## Note
-If the script doesn't run it all directly, you can everything up by running the commands individually, especially for the kubernetes parts.
+If the bash script doesn't run directly, you can start everything up by running the commands individually, especially for the kubernetes parts.